 The Board has delegated the day-to-day management of the Group and its operations to the Managing Director.
 The Managing Director is authorised, in turn, to delegate such powers conferred on them as they deem appropriate to their direct managing reports (collectively the executive KMP).
 The Board will approve and monitor all such delegations of authority from the Managing Director to other executive KMP's.
-The delegation of powers by the Managing
+The delegation of powers by the Managing Director is subject to the limits and restrictions set out in the Company's Delegated Authority policy.

-Review Date March 2022 Policy author Company Secretary Policy authoriser Board
+Review Date April 2023 Policy author Company Secretary Policy authoriser Board